Susan-Jeevan-Philip/Stroke_Prediction/README.md

 healthcare-dataset-stroke-data.csv - This file contains the data that is used in this project.

-ploting.ipynb                      - In this file the data preprocessing and visual representation of data.
+Data Cleaning.ipynb                      - In this file the data preprocessing and visual representation of data.

 Stroke_Prediction.ipynb            - this file contains the ML models and confusion matrix.